heybran/guitar-metronome/README.md

 # Guitar Metronome

-This is a simple metronome app for guitar players, built with vanilla web components.
+A simple online guitar metronome app built with vanilla [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) and [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 The app allows you to set the tempo (in beats per minute) and the time signatures, and provides an audible click track to help you keep time while practicing.

 ## Demo